Which came first: the chicken or the egg? velocity or pressure?

 Computational perspective

 Nowadays, mesh-based approximations of the Navier-Stokes equations (NSE) are the most popular way to solve fluid flow transport phenomena, even for compressible cases where relevant variations of flow density and temperatures may be present.
-However, most of such Eulerian methods are based on several analytical and semi-empirical models and numerical techniques, riddled with assumptions and simplifications (not always well justified) that try to close the system of equations in more than a controversial way.
-Even the purest method (direct numerical simulation; DNS) suffers from this lack of consistency, since it is not capable of approximating simulations of low fluid viscosity (or Reynolds numbers tending to infinity), which seems to be more than a computational resource problem (i.e., it does not solve under an inviscid generation of vorticity theory and Euler eqs.).
-For the incompressible case, the momentum eq. leads to the velocity field, but since the continuity eq. does not include the pressure term, both mass and momentum conservation eqs. must be combined into one (Poisson eq.) to approximate the pressure term.
+However, most of the Eulerian methods are based on several analytical and semi-empirical models and numerical techniques, riddled with assumptions and simplifications (not always well justified) that try to close the system of equations in more than a controversial way.
+Even the purest method (direct numerical simulation; DNS) suffers from this lack of consistency since it is not capable of approximating simulations of low fluid viscosity (or Reynolds numbers tending to infinity), which seems to be more than a computational resource problem (i.e., it does not solve under an inviscid generation of vorticity theory and Euler equations).
+For the incompressible case, the momentum eq. leads to the velocity field, but since the continuity eq. does not include the pressure term, both mass and momentum conservation equations must be combined into one (Poisson eq.) to approximate the pressure term.
 Note that at this point the pressure solution depends on a velocity field obtained by guessing another pressure!
 This mathematical intrinsicity provokes a coupled velocity-pressure system of equations, which must be approximated by a pressure-correction method (SIMPLE, PISO, etc.).
 At this point, it is generally assumed that both velocity and pressure fields are causes and at the same time consequences of each other, since both are numerically coupled.

 Fig. 1 Complexity of the Poisson equation, derived from momentum and mass conservation equations.
 Source: MIT's presentation

 In contrast to NS-based solutions, the popular Lattice-Boltzmann Method (LBM) solves fluid dynamics from a mesoscale perspective (an intermediate level between molecular and continuum media) based on the Boltzmann transport equation.
 Some of its main advantages are described next: it solves a first-order partial differential equation (instead of a second-order in NS), convection becomes simple advection, and, most important for the present discussion, pressure is obtained directly from the state equation (which involves velocity distribution functions (v.d.f.): f_i(x,t)).
-Another advantage in terms of preprocessing complexity is that it does not implement meshes in the strict sense, since it uses Cartesian lattices (or regular grids) for the domain discretization, where streaming and collisions between the pseudo-particles (a set of atoms or molecules) are performed, exactly conserving mass and linear momentum at each time step.
+Another advantage in terms of preprocessing complexity is that it does not implement meshes in the strict sense, since it uses Cartesian lattices (or regular grids) for domain discretization, where streaming and collisions between the pseudo-particles (a set of atoms or molecules) are performed, exactly conserving mass and linear momentum at each time step.
 To obtain the density (ρ) at each node, the streaming step must be performed*, which inherently involves velocity calculations for the pseudo-particles in each direction.
-Furthermore, since in LBM the pressure field (p) is directly proportional to the density field (ρ) times the square of the speed of sound (c_s^2), or mathematically: p=ρ*c_s^2 (based on the ideal gas law), where the density depends on the v.d.f. for each velocity direction within each individual piece of the lattice.
+Furthermore, since in LBM, the pressure field (p) is directly proportional to the density field (ρ) times the square of the speed of sound (c_s^2), or mathematically: p=ρ*c_s^2 (based on the ideal gas law), where the density depends on the v.d.f. for each velocity direction within each individual piece of the lattice.
 At this point, it seems clear that, at least on the mesoscale level, the propagation velocity, calculated after collisions of the pseudo-particles causes a variation in density and then in pressure, so there is no direct velocity-pressure coupling.

 In the velocity-vorticity formulation (i.e., vortex methods) of the incompressible NSE (i-NSE), the pressure (p) field drops out when the rotational operator is applied to both sides of the velocity-pressure momentum equation, so the flow solution depends only on both the flow velocity (u) and vorticity (ω) fields (see Fig. 3).
 However, the pressure field can be reconstructed a posteriori via the stream function (ψ).
-It should be remembered that the main advantage of the Boundary Element Method (BEM; linked naturally to vortex methods) is that it allows to solve a flow problem only by obtaining its variables on the discretized surface, avoiding the use of the typical three-dimensional domain discretization (as in the Eulerian description), making use of one of the most powerful mathematical tools: the Green's theorem; in the end, to obtain the resultant force, moments and pressure distribution acting on the object, it is not necessary to perform additional calculations.
+It should be remembered that the main advantage of the Boundary Element Method (BEM; linked naturally to vortex methods) is that it allows solving a flow problem only by obtaining its variables on the discretized surface, avoiding the use of the typical three-dimensional domain discretization (as in the Eulerian description), making use of one of the most powerful mathematical tools: the Green's theorem; in the end, to obtain the resultant force, moments and pressure distribution acting on the object, it is not necessary to perform additional calculations.
 Furthermore, as in any dynamical system, fluid dynamics must be conditioned to obey the same principles: by definition, a decoupled variable does not affect either the solution or any other variable, so the pressure field does not affect either the velocity (or vorticity) field or the flow solution.
-From this particular Lagrangian approach it can be concluded that the pressure field does not cause anything (velocity or vorticity, forces and moments, flow separation or any other physical phenomenon), but is only a consequence of the numerical solution of the equations of motion.
+From this particular Lagrangian approach it can be concluded that the pressure field does not cause anything (velocity or vorticity, forces and moments, flow separation, or any other physical phenomenon), but is only a consequence of the numerical solution of the equations of motion.
 Velocity and vorticity cause everything!
 [1].

 Fig. 3 From velocity-pressure (blue) to velocity-vorticity (red) formulations of the momentum equation(s).